 The bright and welcoming library is located at the back of the school with spectacular views across the Indian Ocean.
-Students have library lessons weekly with the Teacher-Librarian and students are encouraged to visit during lunch time to escape the heat.
-The library has been fitted out with different areas to relax and read or play games in an inviting environment.
+Primary Students have library lessons once a week with the Teacher-Librarian.

 "The future belongs to young people with an education and the imagination to create."
 President Barack Obama

 Visual Arts at CIDHS provides students from Pre-Primary to Year 12 with a forum for self-expression, exploration, imagination and creativity, with the aim to develop well-rounded students with an understanding of culture, strong analytical abilities and a range of communication and interpersonal skills.

 CIDHS Design and Technologies actively engages students in creating quality designed solutions for identified needs and opportunities across a range of technologies contexts.
 Students consider the economic, environmental and social impacts of technological change and how the choice and use of technologies contributes to a sustainable future.
 Decision-making processes are informed by ethical, legal, aesthetic and functional factors.

 Through Design and Technologies at CIDHS, students manage projects independently and collaboratively, from conception to realisation.
 They apply design and systems thinking and design processes to investigate ideas, generate and refine ideas, plan, produce and evaluate designed solutions.
 They develop their ability to generate innovative designed products, services and environments.

 Our STEM laboratory means that students are provided with authentic learning challenges that foster critical and creative thinking skills.
 Students learn in a technology rich environment where students have access to technology such as 3D printers, laser cutters and iPads.